 Like other companies in the clothing industry, Mini Rodini does not own any factories.
 Instead, we share the responsibility together with other brands.
 We source factories with sustainability and fair labor as key criteria and priority and therefore choose facilities already certified with the well known third party standards such as Fairtrade and SA-8000.

 We aim to build relationships that are profitable for both the supplier and us.
 Part of this is to establish our Code of Conduct, share our mutual responsibility for fair labor and a safe working environment, and to implement living wages.
 Even though living wages has been a topic of discussion for decades, the vast majority of garment workers still earn far below that level.
 In 2014, at three factories in India, we joined a project together with other brands to pay our share of a living wage to the employees.
 Since then living wages has been an ongoing project – 2017 we implemented a similar living wage system on our own initiative.
-Our long-term goal is to implement a living wage system at all our sewing units until 2020.
+Our long-term goal is to implement a living wage system at all our sewing units.

 We arrange third party audits that are relevant to all our suppliers equally.
 Our audits are always announced, openly discussed and followed up together with the supplier and third party auditor to create a mutual improvement plan.
 Since January 2016, we are a proud member of the independent organization Fair Wear Foundation.
 As members of Fair Wear Foundation, we share and implement mutual ethical requirements of the Code of Labour Practice in the supply chain.
 Annual reporting of these efforts is made transparently by us as well as Fair Wear Foundation.
 Read more here.

 The choice of material does not only apply to the main fabrics, but also the trims, labeling, and packing of a product.
 Today, the majority of all these details are organic, recycled or biodegradable.
 Additionally, we reuse cartons from our suppliers for outgoing shipments to customers, our stores, and retailers.